Department of Computer Science

 Cihan Varol, PHD, Professor of Computing Science, Department of Computer Science, PHD, Univ of Arkansas-Little Rock; MS, West Virginia University; BSC, Firat University

-Bing Zhou, PHD, Associate Professor and Chair of Computer Science, Department of Computer Science, PHD, University of Regina; MS, University of Regina; BS, Shandong Univ of Technology
+Bing Zhou, PHD, Professor and Chair of Computer Science, Department of Computer Science, PHD, University of Regina; MS, University of Regina; BS, Shandong Univ of Technology